Reading

 The “me” in me wants to work salvation through the law, some man-given gospel, through my own actions and thoughts and determination.

-But when we are alive in Christ, Him living in us, we are both covered by His righteousness (a white robe replacing our filthy rags) _and_ we grow toward righteousness (and better understand it little by little) through the sanctification the Holy Spirit works within us.
+When we are live in Christ, Him living in us, we are both covered by His righteousness (a white robe replacing our filthy rags) _and_ we grow toward righteousness (and better understand it, little by little) through the sanctification the Holy Spirit works within us.

 Let us be encouraged and exhorted to continually be returning to the Lord.
-To His word, hearing His precepts, His laws, His commands and statutes, His testimonies – So that day by day we can grow more like Jesus, Him alive in us.
+To His word, hearing His precepts, His laws, His command and statutes, His testimonies – So that day by day we can grow more like Jesus.

 Hallelujah!